00001 CKH HOLDINGS Company Profile

 CK Hutchison Group Telecom

-Revenue of HK$41,958 million was 3% higher against the same period last year in local currencies, primarily driven by growth in net customer service revenue from the higher customer base, favourable revenue initiatives, higher MVNO and other wholesale revenue, as well as one month accretive contribution from the share of revenue of VodafoneThree.
+Revenue of HK$93,839 million was 10% higher against last year in local currencies, primarily driven by growth in net customer service revenue from the higher customer base, higher MVNO and other wholesale revenue, as well as accretive contribution from the share of revenue of VodafoneThree.

 Finance & Investments and Others

-Business Outlook - For the six months ended June 30, 2025
+Business Outlook - For the year ended December 31, 2025

 Related Stocks